softworkz/embyuserwiki/Library-Setup.md

 ### Library Setup Page

-The configuration will display the media folders you've configured and allow you to add, remove, rename or change the paths they're mapped to.
+The configuration will display the media libraries you've configured and allow you to add, remove, rename or change the paths they're mapped to.

-> A media folder is a grouping of one or more physical folders on your file system.
+> A media library is a grouping of one or more physical folders on your file system.

-The below example screenshot lists four media folders:
+To get started, click the button to add a media library.

 ![](images/server/librarysetup1.png)

-Clicking the "Add Media Folder" button will open a dialog to add a media folder, where you choose the content type and enter a name.
+Clicking the "Add Media Library" button will open a dialog to add a library.
+You'll have to specify a content type, enter a display name, and choose a path to the media.

 ### Content Type